 Undergrad is a great time to try out new activities and discover what our passions are.
 During my time, I was involved in many activities.
 The most meaningful to me was my position as the President of the Young People’s Project.
 The Young People’s Project was a program where volunteers created a curriculum and games to teach students math and https://top-funny-jokes.com/pick-up-lines/ got us started.
 I worked on all aspects of the program: developing the math curriculum for the tutoring sessions, leading the training sessions for the other volunteers, and tutoring the middle-schoolers.
 I loved spending time with the students and finding a creative means of teaching math; “Coordinate Plane Battleship” and “Fraction Candyland” were my two most popular games.
 By the way, students can look for helix jump game website to play numerous online games which can help improve their skills.

 Volunteering with students helped me discover my passion for teaching, but it also helped me develop skills useful for a career in medicine.
 When I was tutoring the seventh graders, I needed to be aware of each student’s weaknesses to effectively convey my points.
+Their branded lanyards helped me identify each and every one of them.
 I struggled to help my student, Lassandra, learn to add fractions until I was cognizant of her frustrations.
 I realized Lassandra wanted to learn, but she may have been embarrassed by her perceived inabilities and needed someone she could trust.
 We began to work together individually instead of with the group.
 Even with this adjustment, it took many more weeks of dedication and patience.
 But we finally reached that gratifying moment where Lassandra understood the math problems and started asking me for more questions to solve.
 I experienced firsthand the potency of caring, love, and persistence to help make a difference in Lassandra’s life.
 As a doctor, I hope to continue to relate to my patient’s hardships to provide them with the appropriate treatment.